 We believe that the work will result in innovative approaches, and highlight the fact that, regardless of the possible adaptation to other languages, it will be focused on Portuguese.
-The work will be divided into four specific objectives, namely: identify and create sets of dialogues, in Portuguese; study, develop and experiment with approaches for extracting structured dialogue information from the various interactions; study, develop and experiment with approaches for representing interactions and dialog flows extracted from those interactions; study, develop and experiment with approaches for guiding the human by exploiting the knowledge extracted from dialogues, dialogue type and interactions, and common flows.
+The work will be divided into some specific objectives, namely: identify and create sets of dialogues, in Portuguese; study, develop and experiment approaches for extracting structured dialogue information from the various interactions; for representing interactions and dialog flows extracted from those interactions; for guiding the human by exploiting the knowledge extracted from dialogues, dialogue type and interactions, and common flows.

 To achieve the defined goals, the following tasks were established: 1.
 To deepen the study of the state of the art; 2.
 Definition of the data to be used; 3.
-Exploration of approaches for information extraction, for representing dialog flows and for dialogue guidance; 6.
+Exploring approaches for the three components; 6.
 Proposed framework encompassing the approaches explored; 7.
 Testing and final evaluation; 8.
 Writing of the thesis and dissemination papers.
 The approaches resulting from task 3 will be evaluated independently during their respective tasks, but a final evaluation of the results of their integration into the framework will be required.
-This integration will encompass the approaches explored for each component.
 The experiences are regularly described in writing in the doctoral thesis.
-We further believe that from tasks 2 to 7 will result contributions relevant to write scientific papers.
+We further believe that from tasks 2 to 7 will result contributions relevant to write papers.